zeckdude/code-references/javascript/dom.md

 <br>

 #### Copy a newly created Node element
 *It is not possible to use the same newly created node to add to the DOM in multiple places.
-To insert the same node in multiple places, you must copy it first*
+To insert the same node in multiple places, it must be copied first.*
 ##### [Node.cloneNode()](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode)
 ```js
 var anotherNewElement = newElement.cloneNode(true).;